roeysalah/MinistryofTransportation/Readme.md

 # Multi-thread programming combined with mutual exclusion
-Read the pdf for more information !!
+Building a simulator of a traffic circle that will help The Ministry of Transportation to predict the congestion in a junction, according to some parameters. for more information read the pdf !!